s-miyazawa/teep-wasm-demo/README.md

 ### A. Provision TEE Device with Generic EAT Evidence

-TODO: What is Generic EAT?
+The term `Generic EAT` is our coined word, which implies that this verification scheme is designed to accept any EAT-based Evidence.
+This is not intended for commercial use because it is not practical to verify too much flexible Evidence, but for reference implementation use for EAT-based protocol designers.

-- digeest of TEE environment is measured and compared against Reference Value
+In this demo, the digest of the TEE environment is measured and stored using [EAT Measured Component](https://datatracker.ietf.org/doc/html/draft-ietf-rats-eat-measured-component), and it is compared with Reference Value.
-  - yet the digest is not actual one
+In initial state, the digest is not actual one taken by the hardware-backed attester such as TPM, Intel SGX Quoting Enclave, etc.

+When the TEEP Agent (in Target Environment inside the TEE) requests the Attesting Environment to create Evidence, it passes the its public key.
+The Attesting Environment generates the Evidence which included measureent of the TEEP Agent and the WasmRuntime, as well as the public key of the TEEP Agent.
-- the TAM can dynamically trust the TEEP Agent's key with key confirmation claim
+After the verification by VERAISON, the TAM can trust the public key and verify the message from the TEEP Agent.

 ```sh
 $ docker compose up